Green Christmas: Springlike warmth to swell over Lower 48

 Looking ahead

-Beyond this week, it’s likely that the south and southeastern U.S. will remain mild; the National Weather Service Climate Prediction Center has painted above-average odds of mild weather from New Mexico to North Carolina and points southward in their two-week outlook.
+Beyond this week, it’s likely that the southern and southeastern United States will remain mild; the National Weather Service Climate Prediction Center has painted above-average odds of mild weather from New Mexico to North Carolina and points southward in its two-week outlook.
 Below-average temperatures will predominate in the West and especially the northern Intermountain West.
 In between, temperatures will probably be highly variable.

 It’s probable that the seasonal clash could induce some active weather, including bouts of strong to severe thunderstorms, but it’s not clear exactly where yet.
 That said, the month has been far from typical, and there’s no reason to think the atmosphere’s about to start behaving with just over a week left to go.